markshust/docker-magento/README.md

 PhpMyAdmin is built into the `compose.dev.yaml` file.
 Simply open `http://localhost:8080` in a web browser.

-### Login Credentials
+These credentials can be used to log in to PhpMyAdmin:

 - **Username:** `magento`
 - **Password:** `magento`

-Use these credentials to log in to PhpMyAdmin.

 ### Xdebug & VS Code